carabiner-dev/policies/README.md

 - [test-results](test-results): In-toto test results predicate
 - [VSA](slsa): Verification Suymmary Attestation

+## Community PolicySets

 Additionally we are also in the process of creating a community driven collection of policy sets, modeling popular frameworks and best practices.
 Here are some early examples:

 - [OSPS Baseline](sets/baseline): OpenSSF's Open Source Porject Security Baseline
-- [NTIA Minimum Elements]: NTIA's Minium Elements for Software Bill of Materials
+- [NTIA Minimum Elements](sets/ntia-minimum-elements/): NTIA's Minium Elements for Software Bill of Materials

+## Contributing

+This is a community project and. as such, are happy to get contributions, issues and new policies, and PolicySets!
+Feel free to open issues or pull requests to this repo to makes things better for everyone!